invictus125/item-info-service/README.md

 # Installing and Running

+Running from a packaged executable:

+For convenience, executables have been provided in the dist directory of the repository for Windows, MacOS and Linux.
+These executables have been built from the latest version of the code on the master branch.
+To start the service from one, pick the executable appropriate for your OS and execute it using a terminal session.

+Example:

+`./item-info-service-macos --debug -c ./myConf.json`

+Please see below for a list of command line options.

+---

+Running in a dev environment:

 The following steps presume that the user already has git, node >= 12.13.0, and NPM installed.

 * To install and run in a dev environment: